openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 - The first parameter is the name of the ``.load-or`` file
 - The second parameter is the path (having ``Trainset`` as base path) where the ``.load-or`` file resides
-- The third parameter indicates where the container is allocated on the wagon.
+- The third parameter indicates where the container is allocated on the wagon
+- The fourth parameter, which is optional, defines the load state of the related container, which is used to derive the weight of the container.
+If ``Empty`` is present, the weight of the empty container is used as actual weight; if ``Loaded`` is present, the maximum weight (tare + payload) of the container is used; if ``Random`` is present, the weight is computed as follows: a random number between 0 and 100 is generated.
+If the number is below 31, the container is considered empty; else the number is used as percentage of the maximum weight of the container (tare + payload).
+The weight of the containers are added to the empty weight of the wagon, to compute the total weight of the wagon.
+If the parameter is not present, the ``Random`` value is assumed.

 The entry for the container allocated ``Above`` must be the last one.